Travel guide

 Photo: Miljan Rašević · Pexels

-Compatible Galaxy models (S, Z, A, and tablets)
+Compatible Galaxy models (S, Z, A and tablets)

-Family Models with eSIM
+Family Models with eSIM Note

-S Series S20, S21, S22, S23, S24 and S25 (including Ultra and FE)
+S Series S20, S21, S22, S23, S24 and S25 (including Ultra and FE) eSIM + physical SIM in almost all European versions

-Z Foldables Z Fold 2/3/4/5/6 and Z Flip 3/4/5/6
+Z Foldables Z Fold 2/3/4/5/6 and Z Flip 3/4/5/6 Compatible since the first Z Fold with eSIM

-Note Note 20 and Note 20 Ultra 5G
+Note Note 20 and Note 20 Ultra 5G Last Note generation with eSIM

-Tablets Tab S8, Tab S9 and Tab A8 with mobile connectivity
+Tablets Tab S8, Tab S9 and Tab A8 with mobile connectivity Only versions with mobile data, not Wi-Fi

-Watch Galaxy Watch 4/5/6/7 LTE version
+Watch Galaxy Watch 4/5/6/7 LTE version Only the LTE variant, not the Bluetooth one

-The A series: where's the catch
+The A series: what's the catch?

 eSIM on Samsung Galaxy: guide for S24, S25 and A series